Report an Error

 The Radeon X1300 PRO AGP was a graphics card by ATI, launched in October 2005.
 Built on the 90 nm process, and based on the RV515 graphics processor, the card supports DirectX 9.0c.
 The RV515 graphics processor is a relatively small chip with a die area of only 100 mm² and 107 million transistors.
 It features 4 pixel shaders and 2 vertex shaders, 4 texture mapping units and 4 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 ATI has placed 256 MB DDR memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 600 MHz, memory is running at 400 MHz.

-Being a single-slot card, its power draw is rated at 31 W maximum.
+Being a single-slot card, the ATI Radeon X1300 PRO AGP does not require any additional power connector, its power draw is rated at 31 W maximum.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 Radeon X1300 PRO AGP is connected to the rest of the system using an AGP 8x interface.

 ||Oct 1st, 2005

 800 MHz effective